basghar/angular-wistia/ROADMAP.md

 3. **Add support for player JS api** thru wistia-player directive.
 I would suggest to divide them in two parts.

     -- functions on player object which are basically getter setters will be separated.
-An tag attribute on the directive such as state-object will expose following attributes.
+A tag attribute on the directive such as "_state-object_" will expose following attributes.
     ```
     aspect --               _readOnly_
     duration --             _readOnly_